Kanchana-dev/TechShop/README.md

    this storage is accessed to see for data with filename, if yes, no external API call to Meteo is made.
 If 'weather-data' does not have a date json, external API call is made to Meteo, result is saved in 'weather-data'.
 This avoids unnecessary multiple calls to Meteo API.
-6. Blazor UI displays results in Table.
+6. Blazor UI displays results in a Table.
 Client-side Sorting is enabled.
-7. Razor pages provide user friendly space for warnings, errors.
+7. Razor pages provide user friendly warnings, errors.
+8. Postman is utilized to run open meteo GET api calls, to inspect result set data.

 **TechShop**